Loyola Marymount University: College of Communication and Fine Arts

 The College of Communication and Fine Arts offers majors in Art History, Communication Studies, Dance, Music, Studio Arts, and Theatre Arts as well as a graduate program in Marital and Family Therapy.
 Students are able to choose a specific emphasis within the studio art (STAR) major such as drawing, painting, photography, art education, sculpture, and multimedia.

 There are beginning (lower division) and advanced (upper division) courses offered in the STAR department that explore fine art practices in two-dimensional design, ceramics, typography, visual thinking, and graphic design.
 The current dean of the College of Communication and Fine Arts is Bryant Alexander.

-The Department of Music includes two choruses.
-The 100-voice Concert Choir presents music for mixed voices.
-The smaller, more advanced Consort Singers presents varying styles of choral music and frequently appears in the Los Angeles area as the ambassador group for the university.

 Pulitzer Prize-winning playwright Beth Henley teaches playwriting in the Theatre Department.
 Colin Hanks transferred to LMU from the acting program and Chapman University.
 Linda Cardellini and Busy Philipps are also alumni from the Theatre Department.
 Many of the faculty in the department are currently working in the industry.